ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa3/index.md

 On this PA, we will give deductions for violating the following style guidelines:

-- Lines longer than 100 characters
 - Inconsistent indentation
 - Test method names that don't have meaning related to the test
 - Helper method names that aren't meaningful

 We are also introducing some new guidelines.
 These new guidelines won't be graded for credit on PA3, but may be on future PAs, and you may get feedback on them:
-- File headers
-- If you write a helper method with a body longer than 2 statements, we recommend adding a header comment (a comment above the method) that summarizes what it does in English.
 - Avoid redundant in-line commenting;
   Some examples of redundant comments are: